-Swimming with the Turtles in Playa del Carmen 2018
+Swimming With the Turtles in Playa del Carmen in 2018

 Ok, so you may be wondering why I included the year in the title of this post, and it’s because there has been a lot of misinformation going around lately.
 Is it still possible to go swimming with the turtles in Playa del Carmen in 2018?
 Is Akumal beach closed?
 Do you need a guide?
 What’s the situation?